open-cogsci/osdoc/content/pages/manual/osweb.md

  caption: Exporting results collecting with OSWeb through JATOS.
 --%

-The 'Convert JATOS results to csv/ xlsx' option is available as of OSWeb 1.3.1 {: .page-notification}

 You will then download a file that has a name similar to `jatos_results_20190429113807.txt`.
 This file contains mostly JSON data, but may also contain fragments of data that render the file invalid as a regular JSON string.
 However, you can easily convert the data to a `.csv` or `.xlsx` file with 'Convert JATOS results to csv/ xlsx' option in the OSWeb extension (see %FigOSWebExtension).